 Iceland is an outdoor-lover’s paradise.
 As you’ve probably seen in famous scenes from Game of Thrones, Iceland boasts some of the most strange and captivating landscapes in the world.
 From moss-covered rocks to striking mountains, volcanic beaches to glacial lakes, it’s the perfect outdoor playground to explore.
-If you want to experience this beautiful country fully, camping in Iceland is a must for every nature-lover who visits this beautiful island.
+If you want to experience this beautiful country fully, camping in Iceland is a must.

-Also, if you’re on a budget (or simply love being outside!), one of the best ways to experience Iceland while saving money is – you guessed it – camping.
+Additionally, for travelers on a budget, one of the best ways to experience Iceland while saving money is – you guessed it – camping.
 All around the country, there are designated camping areas that range from free (yes, seriously) to ~$15 per person.
-To help you plan your trip around the Ring Road, I’ve compiled everything you need to know to go camping in Iceland in this giant guide.
+To help you plan your road trip around Iceland’s Ring Road, we’ve compiled everything you need to know to go camping in Iceland in this comprehensive guide.